 Where our software is communicating with third-party software, our software always meets the maximum encryption supported by the third-party software.

-Where our software is communicating with our software, the communication is always encrypted and signed using TLS v1.2 + HMAC-SHA1 with customer and application-specific public/private keys.
-All communication is nonced to prevent replay attacks.
+Where our software is communicating with our software, the communication is always encrypted and signed using TLS v1.2.
+All API communication is nonced to prevent replay attacks.

 Data stored by Robot Morning is encrypted at rest using the best encryption method supported by the platform.
 Where possible, this will mean hardware-level encryption followed by OS-level encryption followed by application-level encryption.

 Robot Morning uses a database abstraction layer in our code that implements best practices to limit query greed, prevent SQL-injection attacks, and control data types.
 We limit the use of direct database queries (i.e. raw SQL).
 Where direct database queries are required in our software, we adhere to the principle of limited query greed and parameterized queries.